maxspevack/spevack.org/fishwrap.md

   <p>I am thrilled to announce the release of <strong>Fishwrap 1.1.0</strong> and the launch of its flagship instance, <strong><a href="https://dailyclamour.com">The Daily Clamour</a></strong>.</p>

-  <p>For my nerdy friends who care about the "how" as much as the "what," here is the real story.</p>
+  <p>For my nerdy friends who care about the "how" as much as the "what," here is the story.</p>

   <p>This entire stack—the Python ingestion engine, the "Glass-Box" auditing architecture, the HTML/CSS rendering pipelines, and the CI/CD scripts—was built entirely with <strong>Gemini Ultra</strong>.</p>

   <blockquote>I wrote almost zero code.
-Instead, I "vibe-coded" it.</blockquote>
+Yes, I "vibe-coded" it.</blockquote>

   <h3>The "Team"</h3>
   <p>My role wasn't "Software Engineer" but <strong>Engineering Manager (EM)</strong> and <strong>Product Manager (PM)</strong>.</p>